“Absence makes the heart grow fonder”, says the old proverb.

 Here are a few ideas to help you foster trust and empathy in your own team:

 This all gets easier when you imagine yourself in your employee’s shoes.
-You can then identify with and understand where they are coming from, and how you can help them out.
+This way, you can identify with them and understand where they are coming from and how you can help them out.

 One additional piece of advice we got from Michael Alexis deals with building and maintaining a healthy work culture — he says: